thautwarm/Site-33/design/a-short-intro-to-active-patterns.md

     | ...
 ```

 Such code unveils that using active patterns is no more than applying a transformation to match targets.
-A native implementation of active patterns is suggested as well.
+A naive implementation of active patterns is suggested as well.

 ```F#
 let (|Positive|NotPositive|) x = if x >  0 then Positive else NotPositive